Country artist dedicates concert to girl battling cancer

 Thousands of people came to see the fair's opening weekend headliner: Texas Country music artist Aaron Watson, but they left as fans of Layla Evetts.

-The 6-year-old from is fighting terminal brain cancer.
+The 6-year-old is fighting terminal brain cancer.

 With the help from the community, Watson made his concert a night Layla would never forget.